damurashov/microtojson/README.md

 Make sure structs are NULL terminated.

 Currently only string, boolean and integer are valid types.
-To create an arbitrary value use `t_json_value` and pass the correctly formatted value as char array.
+To create an arbitrary value use `t_to_value` and pass the correctly formatted value as char array.

 See `test_mtojson.c` for usage.